 Even when you don’t have access to the source code of the software your current processes are running on, you can still capture information using desktop apps.
 The most important part is that you obtain a complete log of all systems through activity monitoring, screen captures, and mouse and keystrokes — resulting in a behavior observation log.

-While behaviour observation gives you comprehensive data, it does not give you the ability to see which events are similar to each other, thus which events should form part of the RPA implementation.
-This is where automation can transform observed behaviour, in the form of screen captures, clicks and keystrokes, into a meaningful user interface event log (UI log) by using image-similarity techniques.
+While behavior observation gives you comprehensive data, it does not give you the ability to see which events are similar to each other, thus which events should form part of the RPA implementation.
+This is where automation can transform observed behavior, in the form of screen captures, clicks and keystrokes, into a meaningful user interface event log (UI log) by using image-similarity techniques.

 Because human workers will do other things as well as carrying out the process, for example, checking and responding to email, the first process model you return will look like spaghetti.
 So the log has to be cleaned to discover which activities comprise the process.
 But after a period of analysis, you can produce an As-Is-Design for your RPA bots to follow.

 Without automating the behavior observation, process mining can take weeks or months.
 As well as time-saving, automated behavior observation allows process stakeholders to discover aspects that might not be easily transferred to an RPA bot, and find new ways to manage these.